 Breaking News (October, 2016):

-ALPhA’s fifth batch order of educationally priced single-photon detectors for instructional labs has arrived.
-Andy Dawes, who has taken over the project from Gabe Spalding, now has 60 new single-photon detectors (the 6th round) ready to be shipped out as supplies allow: this is a limited time offering.
-Once this round is sold out, we expect prices to increase, due to increased labor costs on the part of the manufacturer.
+ALPhA’s seventh batch order of educationally priced single-photon detectors for instructional labs has arrived.
+Andy Dawes, who has taken over the project from Gabe Spalding, now has 60 new single-photon detectors (the 7th round) ready to be shipped out as supplies allow: this is a limited time offering.

 Individuals interested in purchasing the set of four single-photon detectors, one of which is shown in the photo at left, should contact Prof. Gabe Spalding, the coordinator of this initiative; his address and contact information are below.
 Please note that ALPhA is only an intermediary for the purchase and assumes no liability or responsibilities with respect to these detectors; the manufacture, service, and warranty are provided by and the responsibility of Excelitas Corporation.

 Dr. Gabriel Spalding, Professor of Physics, Illinois Wesleyan University, Department of Physics, P.O.
 Box 2900, Bloomington, IL 61702-2900.
 Email: email@example.com Telephone: 309-556-3004